3-Step Guide to Drafting Your Employee Engagement Survey

-While engagement is an employee experience, indicator measurements will provide direction for action by your organization.
+While engagement is an employee experience, indicator measurements can provide direction for action by your organization.
 With a simple model consisting of 5-6 firmly defined indicators, you will be able to increase the statistical accuracy and directional focus of your surveys.

 In other words, it will make it easy for you to pinpoint opportunities for improvement that your organization can take action on.

-1. Communication – the flow of information within the organization.
+1. Communication – The flow of information within the organization.

 2. Leadership – The leaders’ effectiveness in demonstrating and embedding the values, strategies, and goals within the organization while creating a clear purpose for an employee’s contribution.